Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Related Work

-The cyclic training setting that we explore in this research can be considered as a special case of the online learning setting where the data stream has a cyclic repetition structure.
-We employ multiple steps of online gradient descent \citep{biehl1995learning} on each document from the stream and study the training dynamics of over-parameterized neural networks.

-\paragraph{LLM Emergent Capabilities.} Recent advancements in large-scale Transformer networks \citep{vaswani2017attention,devlin2018bert} have demonstrated exceptional ability to model long sequence language data.
-Beyond basic language modeling and downstream task performance, these models have shown emergent behaviors \citep{wei2022emergent} that appear to manifest only beyond a certain model scale~\citep{brown2020language,wei2022chain, ganguli2022predictability, srivastava2022beyond}.

-\looseness=-10000 Related to our research, recent studies reveal that LLMs possess remarkable memorization skills, enabling them to recall news sentences after just a few exposures \citep{biderman2023pythia,carlini2022quantifying,orhan2023recognition}.
-However, the sequential learning dynamics behind such memorization have not been thoroughly examined.
-Our work comprehensively explore the sequential learning setting with cyclic task repetition and demonstrates task anticipation, a new emergent capability of large models.

-\paragraph{Catastrophic Interference.} Traditionally, neural networks are trained for a single objective or task.
-However, when transitioning between tasks sequentially, they often experience ``catastrophic interference'' \citep{mccloskey1989catastrophic}, marked by a significant drop in performance on previously learned tasks.
-Continual learning~\citep{van2020brain}, a subset of machine learning, addresses a simplified setup where a model sequentially learns a set of tasks without revision.
-Numerous algorithms have been proposed to mitigate catastrophic forgetting, focusing on methods like parameter regularization \citep{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory}, data replay \citep{rebuffi2017icarl,rolnick2019experience,chaudhry2019tiny}, knowledge distillation \citep{hinton2015distilling,li2017learning,buzzega2020dark,madaan2023heterogeneous}, and architectural isolation and expansion \citep{yoon2017lifelong,serra2018overcoming,gurbuz2022nispa,kang2022forget}.
+\paragraph{Catastrophic Interference.} When transitioning between tasks sequentially, neural networks often experience ``catastrophic interference''~\citep{mccloskey1989catastrophic}, marked by a significant drop in performance on previously learned tasks.
+Numerous algorithms have been proposed to mitigate catastrophic forgetting, focusing on general approaches including parameter regularization~\citep{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory}, data replay~\citep{rebuffi2017icarl,rolnick2019experience,chaudhry2019tiny}, knowledge distillation~\citep{hinton2015distilling,li2017learning,buzzega2020dark,madaan2023heterogeneous}, and architectural isolation and expansion~\citep{yoon2017lifelong,serra2018overcoming,gurbuz2022nispa,kang2022forget}.
+Our work extends interleaved training~\citep{mayo2023multitask} to a larger number of tasks, specifically investigating the emergent \methodname{} phenomenon in cyclic training.
+This finding adds to the above literature by demonstrating a new mechanism by which large networks can avoid or recover from catastrophic interference.